freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-pancake-sort.md

 ## Description
 <section id='description'>
-Write a function to sort an array of integers (of any convenient size) into ascending order using <a href="https://en.wikipedia.org/wiki/Pancake sorting">Pancake sorting</a>.
+Write a function to sort an array of integers (of any convenient size) into ascending order using <a href="https://en.wikipedia.org/wiki/Pancake sorting" target="_blank">Pancake sorting</a>.
 The function should return the sorted array.
 In short, instead of individual elements being sorted, the only operation allowed is to "flip" one end of the list, like so:
 <pre>
 Before:
-<b>6 7 8 9</b> 2 5 3 4 1
+<b>6 7 8 9</b> 2 5 3 4 1<br>
 After:
 <b>9 8 7 6</b> 2 5 3 4 1
 </pre>